-A tailor’s bunion, often called a “bunionette,” is a bone deformity that occurs at the head of the fifth metatarsal (pinkie toe).
-Like hallux valgus (a normal bunion), a tailor's bunion may be the result of a congenital deformity.
-The development of the condition is also associated with wearing inappropriate footwear and some pre-existing chronic illnesses.
-Women are nine to ten times more likely to develop bunionettes.
+Tailor's Bunion, often called a 'bunionette' is a bone deformity occurring at the head of the 5th metatarsal (little toe).
+Like Hallux valgus (bunion), tailor's bunion can be the result of a birth defect or a biomechanical problem.
+Women are 9 to 10 times more likely to be affected.

 Tailor's Bunions can be the result of a birth defect.
 The development of the condition is also associated with wearing the wrong footwear as well as certain pre-existing chronic diseases.